SWMFsoftware/swmfpy/DOCUMENTATION.markdown

 Interpolates Tecplot binary data onto various geometries.

+Returns a tecplot zone object.

 **Arguments**:

-- `dataset` - The loaded Tecplot dataset.
+- `dataset` _tecplot.data.Dataset_ - The loaded Tecplot dataset.
-- `source_zone` - The Tecplot zone to interpolate onto the geometry.
+- `source_zone` _tecplot.data.zone_ - The Tecplot zone to interpolate onto
+  the geometry.
 - `geometry` _str_ - Type of geometry for interpolation.
 Supported geometries are `shell`, `line`, `rectprism`, or `trajectory`.
 See below for the required keyword arguments for each geometry.